 Many of my classes are private and thus created on demand.
 Email me on the form below if you are interested or would like to work out a date.
 Necessary supplies listed below.

 In my TWO DAY Cold Wax Intensive we produce a minimum of two pieces integrating text and image using cold wax and oil and learning about various techniques.
 Depending on size and how quickly you work you may be able to produce many paintings.
 Come prepared to make as much art as you can!

-gessoed panels (12’ x 12” or smaller or larger) plywood or canvas.
-The smooth hard surface works best for cold wax.
+gessoed panels (12’ x 12” or smaller or larger) preferred but you may work on canvas.
+The smooth hard surface IS best for cold wax.
 Birch cradled panels are available at most art supply stores.
 But if transporting them is a challenge bring flat panels.